Neutrino Mass Ordering from Oscillations and Beyond: 2018 Status and Future Prospects: Summary

 The successor of \texttt{KamLAND-Zen}, \texttt{KamLAND2-Zen}~\cite{Shirai:2017jyz,Gando_neutrino18,Giuliani_neutrino18} will benefit the upgrades of \texttt{KamLAND} into \texttt{KamLAND2}, including the improved light collection and better energy resolution guaranteed by the new photomultipliers, together with an increased amount of $^{136}$Xe, to reach at least 1~ton of material.
 These upgrades will be performed after the completion of \texttt{KamLAND-Zen 800}, expected to start this year.
-The target sensitivity after 5~yr will be $\Tbb\gtrsim1\e{28}$~yr \footnote{The collaboration usually quotes the sensitivity in terms of $\mbb\lesssim20$~meV, we converted it into a value of \Tbb\ assuming the most pessimistic value for the NME.}, sufficient to give a complete coverage of the inverted ordering range for \mbb.
+The target sensitivity after 5~yr will be $\mbb\lesssim20$~meV \footnote{The collaboration does not report the sensitivity in terms of the half-life of the decay.}, sufficient for ``fully covering the inverted ordering region''~\cite{Shirai:2017jyz}.
 Future studies will also test the possibility to accommodate scintillating crystals inside the detector and run a multi-isotope experiment.

 Back to $^{76}$Ge-based experiments, the efforts of the \texttt{Gerda} and \texttt{Majorana} collaborations will join to work on the \texttt{LEGEND} (Large Enriched Germanium Experiment for Neutrinoless Double beta decay) experiment.
 Learning from both its precursors, \texttt{LEGEND} will need further background rejection and will be built in different phases.
 The first module, \texttt{LEGEND-200}, made of 200~kg of Germanium and expected to start in 2021, will be built on top of the existing \texttt{Gerda} infrastructures and will have a target sensitivity $\Tbb\simeq1\e{27}$~yr in 5~yr.
 The full scale detector, \texttt{LEGEND-1000}, consisting in several modules summing up to a total of 1~ton of material, will have as an ultimate goal $\Tbb\simeq1\e{28}$~yr in 10~yr~\cite{Abgrall:2017syy}, giving a full coverage of the inverted mass ordering region.